lisp-docs/process-dpans3r/output/chap-13/bd-c-dictionary/_alphanumericp_function.md

-Alphanumeric characters are graphic as defined by **graphic-char-p**.
+Alphanumeric characters are graphic as defined by <DictionaryLink styled={true} term={"graphic-char-p"}><b>graphic-char-p</b></DictionaryLink>.
 The alphanumeric characters are a subset of the graphic characters.
 The standard characters A through Z, a through z, and 0 through 9 are alphanumeric characters.